digitaldrummerj/digitaldrummerj.me/content/posts/2022/021422-hugo-get-started.md

 **download themes cons:**

-* takes a little bit more work to start uaing theme since you have to download and unzip it.
+* takes a little bit more work to start using theme since you have to download and unzip it.
 * you will have to manually merge any changes the theme author makes into your version of the theme.

-    > in my experience, themes rarely get updated after their release
+    > In my experience, themes rarely get updated after their release

-My preference is to download the them so that I have full control over it and don't have to worry about the theme repository going away.
+My preference is to download the theme so that I have full control over it and don't have to worry about the theme repository going away.

 As well for this series on Hugo, we will be starting with a basic starter theme and then adding and modifying the theme so you will want to have the theme installed locally.

 To install the theme:

 1. Go to [https://github.com/digitaldrummerj/hugo-theme-bootstrap](https://github.com/digitaldrummerj/hugo-theme-bootstrap)
-1. Click on the green code button and then cick the Download ZIP
+1. Click on the green code button and then click the Download ZIP

     ![download theme from GitHub](/images/hugo/get-started/theme-download.png)

 1. Unzip the download to the themes directory
+1. Rename hugo-theme-bootstrap-main to bootstrap
-1. Open the config.toml in the root of your site and add the following line to tell Hugo to use the theme.
-The value of the theme, is the directory name under Themes to use as the theme.
+1. Open the config.toml file that is in the root of your site and add the following line to tell Hugo to use the theme.
+The value of the theme parameter, is the directory name of the theme under Themes.

     ```text
-    theme = "hugo-theme-bootstrap-main"
+    theme = "bootstrap"
     ```

 > If you want to use a different theme, you can find a good amount of themes available at [https://themes.gohugo.io/](https://themes.gohugo.io/)